-1. Leverage Infrastructure Bill and American Rescue Plan Funds
+2. Leverage Infrastructure Bill and American Rescue Plan Funds

 The infrastructure bill and American Rescue Plan include funds for local governments to allocate towards physical and digital infrastructure.
 Choose wisely about how your locality spends its funding, and consider how many construction and IT jobs can be created in your community by hiring outside support on your selected infrastructure projects.

-2. Automate Business Registration and Permit Applications
+3. Digitize Business Registration and Permit Applications

 To learn more about how automation can help with local government innovation, explore these GovPilot case studies:

-3. Urban Transformation
+4. Urban Transformation

 You can also work towards making your community accessible for pedestrians and cyclists as a 15-Minute City.
 Communities that are walkable are said to improve quality of life and are appealing to people looking to move out of crowded, non-pedestrian friendly areas.

-4. Better Broadband Access
+5. Better Broadband Access

 The infrastructure bill is specifically offering grant funds towards improving wireless internet access.
 The internet should be accessible to everyone nationwide, regardless of location or income level.

-5. Let Data Guide Decision Making
+6. Let Data Guide Decision Making

-Municipality Led Local Economic Development - In Conclusion
+Prioritize Municipality Led Local Economic Development

 Local Economy FAQs

 Local economic development (LED) is a micro-level view of the performance of an economy within a specific region, like a town, city, neighborhood, or county.
 This allows you to hone in focus to your own municipal data and analyze the economic developments in your community.

 Local governments have a direct impact on the local economy by encouraging business registration and job creation, encouraging sustainable growth by providing work opportunities to private businesses like construction contractors and IT workers, and providing modern internet access.

-2. How Can Local Governments Improve the Regional Economy?
+How Can Local Governments Improve the Regional Economy?

-3. What Economic Development Efforts Are Best?
+- What Economic Development Efforts Are Best?

-Regional planning should dictate which LED endeavours are most suitable for your community.
+Regional planning should dictate which LED endeavors are most suitable for your community.
 How is current broadband infrastructure?
 Has local development activity considered natural disaster resilience?
-With federal legislation putting infrastructure funds in local policy makers' hands in the near future, investment in infrastructure will likely be most meaningful way for local stakeholders to see a boost in economic growth within your community.
+With federal legislation putting infrastructure funds in local policy makers' hands in the near future, investment in infrastructure will likely be the most meaningful way for local stakeholders to see a boost in economic growth within your community.